Department of Biological Science

 2012 The Annie Darwin hypothesis: Did the death of his daughter cause Darwin to "give up Christianity"?
 Centaurus 54: 1-19 (with Mark Pallen).

 2012 Wallace, Darwin and Southeast Asia: the real field site of evolution.
 In Gower et al. eds.
 Biotic evolution and environmental change in Southeast Asia.
-Cambridge: Cambridge University Press, pp. 16-31.
+CUP, pp. 16-31.

 2012 Where do Darwin's finches come from?
 The evolutionary review 3, 1: 185-195.

 2012 A new theory to explain the receipt of Wallace's Ternate Essay by Darwin in 1858.
 Biological Journal of the Linnean Society (with Kees Rookmaaker)

 2012 Charles Darwin's life and work 200 years on.
 (Dis)Entangling Darwin: cross-disciplinary reflections on the man and his legacy.
 Newcastle: Cambridge Scholars Publishing, pp. 11-24.